Support Athens by Locals!

 If you’re planning to land at Athens International Airport, you will have three different transportation options: taking the metro, the bus, or a taxi.

-The metro station is located right outside the airport and it’s a terminal stop (blue line).
+The metro station is located right outside the airport and is a terminal stop (blue line).
 Boarding the metro will take you to Syntagma, Monastiraki, and Kerameikos in downtown Athens, as well as the port of Piraeus.

 In addition, there are four bus routes (X93, X95, X96, X97) that head in different directions throughout Athens and all the way to Piraeus port.

 The metro ticket costs €9 and the bus ticket to Athens or the port of Piraeus costs €5.30.